 For starters, automation allows you to treat clients as you would if you did have more time.
 Top-performing businesses—big and small—are using automation to create better customer experiences, get ahead, and maximize their performance to efficiently serve their clients.

-CRM and marketing automation platforms like Infusionsoft by Keap, which is designed specifically for small business, automates and organizes day-to-day tasks so busy business owners have the time to provide clients with above-and-beyond experiences that will convert leads into loyal, referring clients.
+CRM and marketing automation platforms like Infusionsoft by Keap, are designed specifically for small businesses to automate and organizeday-to-day tasks.
+Business owners can then focus their time on providing clients with above-and-beyond experiences which will convert leads intoloyal, referring clients.
 In fact, small businesses who use Infusionsoft by Keap save 47 hours a month thanks to the help of automation.